anuyahmaro/anuyahmaro.github.io/_pages/about.md

 <li>
 <strong>2023-08</strong>
 <br>
-I presented my work "Characterizing the Technology Needs of Vulnerable Populations for Participation in Research and Design by Adopting Maslow’s Hierarchy of Needs" at CHI2023 in Hamburg, Germany!!!
+I presented our work "Characterizing the Technology Needs of Vulnerable Populations for Participation in Research and Design by Adopting Maslow’s Hierarchy of Needs" at CHI2023 in Hamburg, Germany!!!
 </li>

 </ul>